wjones127/monte-carlo-pi/README.md

 # Monte Carlo Pi
-This is just a simple webapp that calculates Pi by using Monte Carlo integration to find the area of the unit circle, and calculating the ratio of the circle's area to that of the smallest square containing it.
+Xian is here!This is just a simple webapp that calculates Pi by using Monte Carlo integration to find the area of the unit circle, and calculating the ratio of the circle's area to that of the smallest square containing it.